Updated April 2026

 On Permanent Foundation

-A tiny home on a permanent foundation (concrete slab, piles or bearers) with building consent is treated similarly to a standard house.
-Standard house insurance policies may apply.
+A tiny home on a permanent foundation (concrete slab, piers or stumps) with appropriate council approval and NCC compliance is treated similarly to a standard house.
+Standard home insurance policies may apply.

 More providers available